angelru/ValdemoroEn1/README.md

 Espero que podáis aprender con el proyecto 👋🏽

-I decide to post the source code of my first application in **[.NET MAUI](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui)** because I believe in community work, in which all of us contribute our bit to advance open source and thus increase our knowledge.
+I decide to post the source code of my application in **[.NET MAUI](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui)** because I believe in community work, in which all of us contribute our bit to advance open source and thus increase our knowledge.

 **ValdemoroEn1** is a project that I started with great enthusiasm for 2015 at **[PhoneGap](https://en.wikipedia.org/wiki/PhoneGap)**, but in 2017 I decided to move it to **[Xamarin Forms](https://docs.microsoft.com/en-us/xamarin/get-started/what-is-xamarin-forms)**, and now in 2022 to **[.NET MAUI](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui)**